Screwed Up Click: Mike D

 Michael Dixon, better known by his stage name Mike D (also known as Bosshog Corleone or Dickbone Corleone), is a rapper based out of Houston, Texas, who along with Clay Doe, Fat Pat and Mr. 3–2, formed the rap group Southside Playaz.
 Mike D was able to create a lot of tracks with Fat Pat before his death, which are still included on new Southside Playaz CDs to this day.
+He is also responsible for artists like Big Baby Flava and his son Little Mike D.

+On December 31, 2024, rapper 2 Low accidentally fired his gun while on Mike D's podcast, One on One W/ Mike D.

 Other members

 This is a list of all of the known past and present members who joined the Screwed Up Click after its creation.

 Big Floyd

 George Floyd was raised in Houston and briefly rapped with the group in the mid-1990s.
 He later joined a group called Presidential Playas which released one album in 2000.
-On May 25, 2020, he was murdered in police custody in an incident that led to worldwide protests and riots.
+On May 25, 2020, he was murdered in police custody in Minneapolis in an incident that led to worldwide protests and riots.

 Big Jut

 Big Jut is a member of the Screwed Up Click who was also DJ Screw's and many of the other members’ personal barber.
 He was also the one to introduce some rappers to Screw, such as Dat Boy Grace, who later joined the group.
 He released an album titled Screwed Up Fo Life in 2004.